 The vastness of the sea meeting the sky is a beautiful subject to photograph.
 But it is also overused and sometimes even boring.

 So use the foreground to break up this common composition.
-A rock or a rock formation, a stone that draws stripes on the sand, or a series of rocks worked by the sea are all examples of foreground.
-Incorporate these in your composition by positioning your camera very low on the ground.
+A rock or a rock formation, a stone that draws stripes on the sand, or a series of rocks arranged by the sea are all examples of a good foreground.
+Incorporate these in your composition by positioning your camera close to the ground.

-It is obvious that by positioning your tripod and camera very low, your foreground will not only receive attention but will probably also change shape and proportion.
+By positioning your camera very low, your foreground will receive attention.
+It will probably change the overall shape and proportion.
 And it will do so in relation to the other elements of your composition.

-You need to be very careful not to find yourself with a photograph completely unbalanced when it comes to the composition.
+You need to be very careful not to create an unbalanced photograph when it comes to the composition.

-Additionally, you should also pay attention to the colours.
-If you photograph at dawn or at dusk, it is very probable that the sky will be coloured with very intense and warm colours.
+You should also pay attention to the colors.
+If you photograph at dawn or at dusk, the sky will probably be colored with very intense and warm colors.

 It also depends on the atmospheric conditions and the passage of important cloud formations.
-Keep in mind that your foreground will usually have less intense and sometimes less interesting colours than the sea or the sky.
+Remember that your foreground usually has less intense and sometimes less interesting colors than the sea or the sky.

 Try Photographing From Higher Ground

 You can also try going higher than the ground.
 This depends a lot on the scene and on the possibilities that the landscape offers.
-It could be an excellent solution if you are in the vicinity of a cliff.
+It could be an excellent option if you are near a cliff.

-If you can go up a cliff this will give you an image that includes the cliff line stretching out for hundreds of meters or even kilometres.
+Going up a cliff will give you an image that includes the cliff line stretching out for hundreds of meters or even kilometers.

-If you are the lucky owner of a drone here is a great time to make a flight with it (always with an eye to the wind).
+If you are the lucky owner of a drone, here is a great time to make a flight with it.
 Then plan your composition and photo from above.

-Drone coastline photography has become increasingly popular in recent years, especially on Instagram.
+Drone coastline photography has become increasingly popular recently, especially on Instagram.

 Use Long Exposures for a Silky Water Effect

-The long exposure technique is the most important when it comes to coastal photography.
-With it you can capture the movement of sea water on the coast.
+The long exposure technique is the most important in coastal photography.
+You can use it to capture the movement of seawater on the coast.